-DERIVATIVES RISK-The Fund's investments in derivatives may pose risks in addition to and greater than those associated with investing directly in securities or other investments, including risks relating to leverage, imperfect correlations with underlying investments or the Fund's other portfolio holdings, high price volatility, lack of availability, counterparty credit, liquidity, valuation and legal restrictions.
+Derivatives Risk-Derivatives may pose risks in addition to and greater than those associated with investing directly in securities, currencies or other investments, including risks relating to leverage, imperfect correlations with underlying investments or the Fund's other portfolio holdings, high price volatility, lack of availability, counterparty credit, liquidity, valuation and legal restrictions.
 Their use is a highly specialized activity that involves investment techniques and risks different from those associated with ordinary portfolio securities transactions.
+The Fund's use of derivatives to obtain short exposure may result in greater volatility of the Fund's net asset value ("NAV") per share.
 If the Advisor is incorrect about its expectations of market conditions, the use of derivatives could also result in a loss, which in some cases may be unlimited.
-Certain risks are specific to the derivatives in which the Fund invests.
+In addition, the Fund's use of derivatives may cause the Fund to realize higher amounts of short-term capital gains (generally taxed at ordinary income tax rates) than if the Fund had not used such instruments.
+Some of the derivatives in which the Fund invests may be traded (and privately negotiated) in the OTC market.
+OTC derivatives are subject to heightened counterparty credit, liquidity and valuation risks.
+Certain risks also are specific to the derivatives in which the Fund invests.